 Softcard: The acquisition of Softcard in 2015 accelerated its growth by entering the world of mobile payments.
 Furthermore, it benefited Google by providing access to its broad patent portfolio and accelerated it to compete with Apple Pay.

-Partnering with Goldman Sachs, Apple launched Apple Card in 2019, providing customers a credit card with no late, international, annual, or over-the-limit charges.
+Partnering with Goldman Sachs, Apple launched Apple Card in 2019.
+They provide customers a credit card with no late, international, annual, or over-the-limit charges.

 Here’s a brief look at Apple’s acquisition:

-Stampley: In 2019, Apple acquired an Italian API integration developer startup for $5.678 million.
-The acquisition gave the tech giant the much-required heft to broaden its digital payment service.
+Stampley: Apple acquired an Italian API integration developer startup for $5.678 million in 2019.
+This gave the tech giant the much-required heft to broaden its digital payment service.

-Xnor.ai: Apple’s acquisition has primarily focused on improvising its core line of products, but its recent acquisition gives it access to a light-weight algorithm that will enable transactions without an internet connection.
+Xnor.ai: Apple’s acquisition has primarily focused on improvising its core line of products.
+Whereas, its recent acquisition gives it access to a light-weight algorithm that will enable transactions without an internet connection.

 Amazon – the Seattle tech giant, has stepped into the finance industry in 2007 with Amazon Pay.
 Amazon Pay works as a popular digital wallet after undergoing several iterations since 2007.
 Amazon plays a vital role in and stays ahead of its competitors by branching out with the three core services payment, lending, and insurance.
 The giant firm operated in 12 countries and strengthened its financial role with the various acquisitions.